da4asandbox/modules-css/historicizing-data/lesson-1.md

 - Try to apply some of the concepts discussed above in "Collect, Analyze, Imagine, Teach" to the idea:
     - Negative: How would you irresponsibly collect this data?
 How might that data get misused?
     - Positive: How would you collect this data in a way that follows the principles of this chapter?

+> ***Instructor Note:***
+> Some additional discussion questions based on the readings:
+> Do you think the distinction between "data ethics" vs. "data justice" is a useful one?
+> Can you think of other examples of "counterdata" that weren't mentioned in this chapter?

 ## Activity 1: HOLC Redlining Maps {#activity1}